Carrizozo, New Mexico

 The Carrizozo Malpais is the long dark streak across the bottom half of the image.
 The red arrowhead marks the location of Trinity site.
 Credit: NASA Astronaut photograph ISS008-E-5604, taken at an altitude of 198 miles.

 Carrizozo is a town in Lincoln County, New Mexico, United States.
-It is the county seat, with a population of 996 at the 2010 census.
+It is the county seat, and as of the 2020 census had a population of 972.
 Founded in 1899, the town provided the main railroad access for Lincoln County, and the town experienced significant population growth in the early decades of the 1900s.
 However, with declining relevance of the railroad, the population of the town has gradually declined.
 The town is located at the intersection of U.S. Routes 54 and 380.

 Name

 The name of the town is derived from the Spanish vernacular for reed grass (Carrizo), which grew significantly in the area and provided excellent feed for ranch cattle.
 The additional "zo" at the end of the town name was added to indicate abundance of Carrizo grass.
 The town is now often referred to colloquially as "Zozo".